jennyrhee/flood-events/docs/final-report.md

 #### 5.3.1.
 Metric Choice

 Choosing which metric to optimize is essentially a business decision.
 Once the metric is chosen, it is optimized with various threshold probabilities; by default, it is arbitrarily set to 0.5.
 F-β score is a way of measuring accuracy in a model by taking into account both precision and recall.
 Precision is a metric that calculates the percentage of correct predictions for the positive class, while recall calculates the percentage of correct predictions for the positive class out of all positive predictions that could be made (Source). β can be configured to give more weight to precision or recall.
 Ultimately, a decision was made to optimize for β = 2, which puts twice as much emphasis on recall.
 The advantage of this β-value is that the model will find more actual flood events.
 However, the disadvantage is the model will more likely label an event as a flood event when this may not be the case.
-This tradeoff is more ideal than the alternative because we would rather not miss any true flood events.
+This tradeoff is more ideal than the alternative because we would rather not miss any true flood events in order to mitigate potential damages if possible.

 #### 5.3.2.
 Logistic Regression